Vernon County reports no positive COVID-19 results as of Tuesday

-As of April 14 at 3 p.m. there have been 239 reported total tests, with 237 negative results, two pending result and zero positive results.
+As of April 21 at 3 p.m. there have been 316 reported total tests, with 312 negative results, four pending results and zero positive results in the county, according to Vernon County Office of Emergency Management.

+Gov. Tony Evers has announced the Badger Bounce Back Plan, which is to move from safer at home by turning the dial to open society in phases.
+Refer to the county website for further information.

 Continue to refer to the county website at www.vernoncounty.org, the Centers for Disease Control, and the Wisconsin Department of Health Services web pages for additional information.